zenml-io/zenml/docs/book/developer-guide/class-based-api.md

 {% endtabs %}

-### Use decorators to enhance your BaseStep subclasses
+### Using decorators to enhance BaseStep subclasses

 ZenML allows you to easily add functionality like automated experiment tracking to your steps.
 Similar to the functional API, you can do this in the